Ascenio/vassoura/README.md

 -l, --list    lists all files available to deletion
 ```

-Currently you should run the command from your project's root as we need to gather the project name from `pubspec.yaml`.
+**NOTE**: For now you should run the command from your project's root as we need to gather the project name from `pubspec.yaml`.

 ### Example

-Running `vas -l` from [vassoura](#vassoura)'s root we get this output:
+Running `vas -l` from this repo produces this:

 ```
 It seems like these files have no use: